1. Choose Your Programme

 3. Apply to Programmes and for Scholarships

-The universities offer scholarships for those Bachelor's and Master's level students who are required to pay tuition fees.
+The universities offer scholarships for those non-EU/EEA bachelor's and master's level students who are required to pay tuition fees.
 You usually apply for a scholarship from the university at the same time when you apply for admission.
-For more info on your scholarship options, check out the programme descriptions at Studyinfo.fi - and contact the university if necessary.
+For more info on your scholarship options, see the programme descriptions at Studyinfo.fi, and contact the university if necessary.